For Faculty Supervisors: The Randolph G. Wei UROP Award

 Qualifying for the Award

 Faculty may nominate any student who has done outstanding research in the aforementioned areas.
 The student's work may have been conducted at any time between the Spring 2013 term to present.

 Friday, April 8, 2016

 Nominating a Student

-Submit a letter of nomination via the webform below along with evidence of research excellence (i.e. student-authored paper, journal publication, etc.) to the Committee c/o the UROP office in 7-104 or firstname.lastname@example.org by the nomination deadline.
+Submit a letter of nomination via the webform below along with evidence of research excellence (i.e. student-authored paper, journal publication, etc.) to the Committee c/o the UROP staff in 7-104 or firstname.lastname@example.org by the nomination deadline.